"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-Using this information, we can calculate the mean value of this expression.
-To do that, we assign the probability $p\left(q,r,s,t\right)$ to each outcome of $q,r,s,t$.
-For example, we might simply assign a probability distribution where all probabilities are equal:
+Using this information, we can calculate the expectation value of this expression.
+To do that, we assign a probability $p\left(q,r,s,t\right)$ to each outcome of $q,r,s,t$.
+For example, we could simply assign a uniform probability distribution, where all probabilities are equal:

 for any values of $q,r,s,t$.
-However, the probability distribution can be anything.
-Even though we don't know the probabilities in advance, we we can nonetheless still calculate the mean value:
+However, the probability distribution can be arbitrary.
+Even though we don't know the probabilities in advance, we can nonetheless still calculate an \textbf{upper bound }on the expectation value:

-To go to the second line we used the fact that $rs+qs+rt-qt=\pm2$ and thus it is always less than or equal to $2$, and to go to the third line we used the fact that the sum of all possible probabilities is 1.
-Also, since the expected value function is linear, we have
+To go to the second line we used the fact that $rs+qs+rt-qt=\pm2$ , as we proved in (\ref{eq:rs}), and thus it is always less than or equal to $2$ for any values of $q,r,s,t$.
+To go to the third line we used the fact that the sum of all possible probabilities must be 1.
+Also, since the expectation value function is linear, we have